 Outside the department proper, the Political Science Department provides students additional course opportunities in political philosophy.
 Both the Center for Bioethics and the MacArthur Interdisciplinary Program on Global Change, Sustainability and Justice offer graduate minors, both of which afford excellent opportunities for combining theoretical and applied work.
 The MacArthur Program offers the possibility of multi-year fellowship support.

-Brian Bix, Peter Hanks, Michael Kac, Joseph Owens, Sandra Peterson, and John Wallace study and teach the philosophy of language, using both formal and ordinary language approaches—Fregean, Davidsonian, Austinian, and Wittgenstenian approaches, among others.
+Brian Bix, Peter Hanks, Michael Kac, Joseph Owens, and Sandra Peterson study and teach the philosophy of language, using both formal and ordinary language approaches—Fregean, Davidsonian, Austinian, and Wittgenstenian approaches, among others.
 As a member of the linguistics faculty, Kac also provides an important cross-disciplinary link.

 In our intermediate courses in the philosophy of language students become acquainted with central issues concerning reference, truth, and meaning.
 Advanced courses continue the study of these issues, at greater depth.
 Special topics courses and seminars provide students with a chance to examine specific subjects, including theories of truth, rule-following, rationality and interpretation, linguistic understanding and misunderstanding, belief ascription, and our knowledge of meaning.
 These courses are supplemented by a variety of offerings in related areas such as philosophy of mind, philosophy of psychology, and philosophy of logic.